oakmac/js101/README.md

 Programming exercises for a beginning JavaScript programmer.

-These exercises use Strings, loops, Objects, and Arrays to solve logic problems.
+These exercises focus on basic syntax: functions, numbers, strings, Arrays, Objects.

 ## Install